PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 Data processing
 ~~~~~~~~~~~~~~~

-To complete our picture of a quantum node, we would like to further process the embedded data from the example above.
+Having embedded our data into a quantum state, we would now like to perform some processing.
 As it stands, our example circuit currently represents the *identity* :math:`f(x)=x`, which has no free parameters.
 By introducing additional gates, with parameters :math:`\bm{\theta}`, we can start building up more complex functions.

 For clarity, we restrict to a one-dimensional input :math:`x` and add in a single :class:`Rotation gate <pennylane.ops.cv.Rotation>`, with free parameter :math:`\theta`.
 After applying this gate, the quantum node evaluated by our circuit becomes

 .. math:: f(x;\theta) = x\cos(\theta).

-Thus, with only two quantum gates (Displacement and Rotation), we can evaluate quantum functions with the above form.
+In summary, with only two quantum gates (Displacement and Rotation), we can evaluate functions of the above form using quantum circuits.

 The above examples were kept very simple to illustrate the principles behind embedding data and parameters into quantum circuits.
-Indeed, the qfunc evaluated in the example is tractable classically.
-However, by increasing the number of subsystems and the circuit depth, the corresponding qfuncs can become progressively harder to evaluate classically, and a quantum device must be used.
+Indeed, the function evaluated in the example is tractable classically.
+However, by increasing the number of subsystems and the circuit depth, the corresponding functions can become progressively harder to evaluate classically, and a quantum device must be used.

 Architectures
 -------------

-Beyond this simple example, many architectures have been proposed in the literature.
-The favourable properties of an architecture vary from task to task, and -- for example in machine learning, where there is a trade-off of flexibily and regularization -- it is not always clear what makes a good ansatz.
-Investigations of the expressive power of different approaches have begun :cite:`du2018expressive`.
-One goal of Penny Lane is to facilitate such studies across  platforms.
+Many variational circuit architectures have been proposed by the quantum computing community.
+The strength of an architecture varies depending on the desired use-case, and it is not always clear what makes a good ansatz.
+Investigations of the expressive power of different approaches are also ongoing :cite:`du2018expressive`.
+One goal of PennyLane is to facilitate such studies across various architectures and hardware platforms.

-To give a rough summary, let us distinguish three different types of architectures, namely **layered gate architectures**, **alternating operator architectures** and **tensor network architectures**.
+To give a rough summary, we distinguish three different types of architectures, namely **layered gate architectures**, **alternating operator architectures** and **tensor network architectures**.

 Layered gate architectures